Mica Harrison Loosemore

 Mica M Harrison Loosemore

-Mica M. Harrison Loosemore is a fiber artist, costume designer, photographer, and avid book reader originally from New England.
+Mica M. Harrison Loosemore is a fiber artist, costume designer, photographer, avid book reader and graduate student in design originally from New England.
 Mica has worked with Parallel 45 Theatre, Interlochen Shakespeare Festival, IU Summer Theatre (previously Indiana University Festival Theatre), and Cardinal Stage Company.
 Commissions include a permanent exhibition at Farm Bloomington and costumes for Winged Messenger with Martha Councell-Vargas at Western Michigan University School of Music.
-Designs include The Alphabet Experience, A Christmas Carol in Prose (2012 & 2016), Media, Cyrano, and The Shrew.
+Costume designs include The Alphabet Experience, A Christmas Carol in Prose (2012 & 2016), Media, Cyrano, and The Shrew.

-As a fiber artist, Mica focuses on the cultivation of relationships through the tactile nature of her work.
+As an artist and designer, Mica focuses on the cultivation of relationships through connections and storytelling.
 Much of today's culture is driven by the need for immediacy through mass production, making it easy to lose touch with who and what is truly meaningful.
-Mica engages in the elevation of these relationships through art and theatre.
+Mica engages in the elevation of these relationships through art, design, and theatre.
 Her current work finds root in the relationships between humankind and nature.